amarachinwankwo/UDEMY_COURSES_ANALYSIS.PowerBI/README.md

 ## DATA CLEANING AND TRANSFORMATION

 Power Query editor was used for the cleaning and PowerBI was used for the visualization.
-&nbsp;For the Business Finance sheet, the applied step include:
+       For the Business Finance sheet, the applied step include:

 &#8226; Removed 13 empty columns.

-&nbsp; For the Graphic Design sheet, the applied steps includes:
+       For the Graphic Design sheet, the applied steps includes:

 &#8226; Removed 13 empty columns.

 &#8226; Filtered by removing empty from Customer_id column.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; For the Musical Instrument sheet, the applied steps includes:
+       For the Musical Instrument sheet, the applied steps includes:

 &#8226; Removed 13 empty columns.

 &#8226; Filtered by removing empty from the column_id column.

-&nbsp;For the Web Development sheet, the applied steps include:
+       For the Web Development sheet, the applied steps include:

 &#8226; Filtered, by removing empty from the column_id column.

-The next step in the data cleaning and transformation was to Append the 4 sheets as one sheet and l named it “Udemy Courses_Consolidated”.
+### The next step in the data cleaning and transformation
+was to Append the 4 sheets as one sheet and l named it “Udemy Courses_Consolidated”.
 The applied steps includes:

 &#8226; Splitted “published_timestamp” column containing date and time by space delimiter.